-- 6. Apply no more than two consecutive sprays containing a Group 9 fungicide. - 7.
-Apply Group 11 containing fungicides preventively.
-Do not apply more than three foliar applications of a Group 11 containing fungicide per crop, no more than two consecutive Group 11 sprays per crop.
+- 5. Do not apply more than two consecutive Group 11 sprays per crop.
 If consecutive applications of Group 11 containing fungicides are used, then they must be followed by at least the same number of applications of fungicide(s) from a different group(s) before a Group 11 containing fungicide is used again, either in the current or following season.
-When using a Group 11 fungicide in-furrow at planting, use a fungicide from a different group as the first foliar spray. - No specific resistance management strategy has been developed for low-risk fungicides, including those in Group M and BM.
+When using a Group 11 fungicide in-furrow at planting, use a fungicide from a different group as the first foliar spray. - 6.
+No specific RMS has been developed for low-risk fungicides, including those in Group M and BM.
 These products should be included in a management strategy as per label recommendations.